 Businesses are legally required to implement fleet vehicle insurance across their fleet, but insuring each individual vehicle is both costly and time consuming.
-Luckly, most insurance companies offer discounted rates for insuring entire fleets under the same package.
+Luckly, most fleet car insurance companies offer discounted rates for insuring entire fleets under the same package.

 Remember: you’ll be working with this insurance provider for an extended period of time, so you want to make sure they’re a good fit for your company in every way.

-The Main Types of Fleet Vehicle Insurance
+The Main Types Of Fleet Vehicle Insurance

 There are three primary types of fleet vehicle insurance: third-party, third-party fire and theft, and fully comprehensive.
 Here’s an overview of each type of insurance and the benefits of each.